ahmadalli/vscode-nginx-conf/README.md

 A Visual Studio Code extension that helps you write Nginx configuration files.
 Many features in it include syntax highlight, auto-complete, in-editor documents, embedded Lua block, and more.

-## Why Fork?
+> [!NOTE]

-The [upstream repo][upstream-repo] seems to be left unmaintained and there was compatibility issue with `raynigon.nginx-formatter` extension because the upstream projects used `NGINX` as language id while the formatter extension uses `nginx` and therefore it's not possible to use both extensions on the same file
+> This extension is a fork of [hangxingliu/vscode-nginx-conf-hint][upstream-repo].
+This fork exists and is being maintains because there is compatibility issue with the [`raynigon.nginx-formatter`](https://marketplace.visualstudio.com/items?itemName=raynigon.nginx-formatter) extension which comes from the fact that the upstream projects uses `NGINX` as language id while the formatter extension uses `nginx` and it's not possible to have both extensions on the same file.

 ## Known Issues